Anti-Trafficking Compliance Plan

 Employee awareness program

-CI has adopted in its Operations Manual a policy on Anti-Trafficking in Persons (“Policy”) that reflects the Anti-Trafficking Provisions’ provisions prohibiting trafficking-related activities, describes the actions CI may take against CI Staff and CI Suppliers who violate the Policy, and sets out the procedure for reporting and investigating Policy violations.
+CI has adopted in its Operations Manual a policy on Anti-Trafficking in Persons (“Policy”) that reflects the Anti-Trafficking Provisions’ provisions prohibiting trafficking-related activities, describes the actions CI may take against CI Staff and CI Delivery Partners who violate the Policy, and sets out the procedure for reporting and investigating Policy violations.

 All new CI Staff are required to acknowledge that they have familiarized themselves with the policies contained in the Operations Manual.
 On-boarding and refresher trainings on ethics policies, including the Anti-Trafficking Policy, are provided as-needed and on an ongoing basis by the Director of Risk Management and Compliance.
 Individuals may contact the Director of Risk Management and Compliance at any time for questions, clarifications, or further discussion.